fb-pixel

 Pure madness.

-Was it insane?
+Was it extreme?
+Yes.

 Was it unforgettable?
+Absolutely.

-The lesson is this:
+The real lesson is this:

 Playing small never made anyone legendary.